1. Home

 Hair Thinning

-• Pattern: Diffuse thinning rather than specific bald patches.
+• Pattern: Diffuse thinning rather than isolated bald patches is one of the common signs of balding.

-• Severity: Progresses over time, leading to increased scalp visibility.
+• Severity: Worsens over time, leading to greater scalp visibility.

 Widening Part